carineconstantino/security_tools/MWR/README.md

 ### Objective

-MWR is a scanner tool to tracking maliciosos sources like ip address and URL.
+MWR is tool to tracking maliciosos sources like ip address and URL.
 The goal is searching maliciosos sources in wide database availble by security community.

 ### Community